ChristinaJancy/christinajancy/README.md

 ### Hi there, I'm Christina! 👋

 A Danish/Faroese (jr.) fullstack developer currently living in Denmark.
-I have experience in working professionally with design and development of web solutions, communication, digital video and UX.
+From studying Multimedia Design and Web Development at Business Academy SouthWest in Esbjerg, I got experience in working professionally with design and development of web solutions, communication, digital video and UX.
-In general I enjoy front-end coding, playing around with the different Adobe programs and photography.
+I enjoy front-end coding, playing around with the different Adobe programs and photography.

 <ul>
   <li>